YIJING DAO

 Scott Davis’s hypothesis

 Thoughts on the King Wen sequence of hexagrams.
 Although pointing out some interesting symmetries in parts of the sequence, Scott's idea is essentially based on associating decades of hexagrams with decades of life in ancient Chinese society rather than on the structure of the hexagram diagrams.
+[Internet Archive copy.]
+UPDATE: Scott Davis has now written a book explanding on his ideas: The Classic of Changes in Cultural Context.

 The I Ching Binary System And Natural Phenomena